Rollo May: Freedom and Destiny (1981)

 As the title suggests, May focuses on the area of Freedom and Destiny in this book.
 He examines what freedom might offer and also, comparatively, how destiny is imposing limitations on us, but also how the two have an interdependence.
 May draws on artists and poets and others to invoke what he is saying (May, 1981).

 The Discovery of Being: Writings in Existential Psychology (1983)

 May draws on others' perspectives, including Freud's, to go into more detail on existential psychotherapy.
 Another topic May examines is how Psychoanalyses and Existentialism may have come from similar areas of thinking.
 There is attention paid to searching for stability with strong feelings of anxiety (May, 1983).

 My Quest for Beauty (1985)

 Serving as a type of memoir, May discusses his own opinions on the power of beauty.
-He also states his belief that beauty must be both understood and also valued in the world (May, 1985).
+He also asserts that beauty must be both understood and also valued in the world (May, 1985).

 The Cry for Myth (1991)

-Argued in this book is May's belief that humans can use myths to help them make sense of their lives, based on case studies May uses from his patients.
+Argued in this book is May's idea that humans can use myths to help them make sense of their lives, based on case studies May uses from his patients.
 May discusses how this could be particularly useful to those who need direction in a confusing world (May, 1991).